miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Receptionist and Tongs in Lotus Blossom.
 + Lasombras and shovelheads at Hallowbrook.
 + Girl and hustler bartenders at the Asphole.
-+ Dane report, screenplay, cd and three books.
-+- Strippers in Sin Bin, Vesuvius and Giovanni's.
++ Strippers in Sin Bin, Vesuvius and Giovanni's.
-+- Colt Anaconda and Desert Eagle magazine models.

 Other restorations:
 + Flynn as normal vendor.